-Kate is a PhD Candidate in the School of Education's Research and Evaluation Methodology program.
-She graduated from St. John's College with a double major in Philosophy and History of Mathematics & Science before moving to Japan to teach English and work with organizations focused on internationalization and community involvement.
+Kate Allison is a PhD Candidate in the School of Education's Research and Evaluation Methodology program.
+She graduated from St. John's College with double majors in Philosophy and History of Mathematics & Science before moving to Japan to teach English and work with organizations focused on internationalization and community involvement.
 Kate enjoys travel, Thai noodles, beaches, and traveling to Thailand to eat noodles on beaches.
-Evidence would also suggest that she occasionally hugs redwoods.

 UGGS Campus Representation

 Scott is a fifth year graduate student in Cognitive Psychology & Neuroscience studying the effect of placebos on pain and pain relief.
 Specifically, he’s interested in the neural systems that drive the placebo effect and how to generate placebo effects even when subjects know that they’ve received a placebo.
 In his posiition of liaision, Scott is interested in improving employment assistance opportunities for graduate students and improving communication between student groups on campus.

 |SLHS||Kelly Van De Wyngaerde|